Innovailable/Hardcode-Haml/README.md

 * ...
 * document implemented functionality and introduced syntax extensions of Haml
 * clean up the code (especially in the parser)
-* target language side helper
+* target language site helper
 * ...

 ### Syntax/Language Elements